curl/everything-curl/usingcurl.md

 something about the basic command lines.
 You use command line options and you pass on URLs to work with.

-In this chapter we are going to dive deeper into a variety of different concepts of what curl can do and how to tell curl to use these features.
+In this chapter, we are going to dive deeper into a variety of different concepts of what curl can do and how to tell curl to use these features.
 You should consider all these features as different tools that are here to help you do your file transfer tasks as conveniently as possible.